SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-modified-success-message-on-updating-asset.md

 ticket: CTM-660
 version: 1019.0.0
 ---
-The success message has been changed to 'Asset updated' from 'Group updated' on updating an Asset and its properties in Subasset page.
+The success message has been changed from "Group updated" to "Asset updated" on updating an asset and its properties in **Subasset** page.